FreezingMoon/AncientBeast/docs/CONTRIBUTING.md

 ```

 This will read `package.json` and install all of the gameplay established npm package dependencies.<br>
 The *npm install* command will also update any required dependencies if `package.json` file changes.
-If you have not worked on the project in a while, it is good practice to check both npm and bower dependencies before continuing to work again.
+If you have not worked on the project in a while, it is good practice to check both npm and bower dependencies before continuing to work again.<br>

+If you're using Windows operating system and getting errors, try to `Run as administrator` or to disable your anti-virus.

 ### Betatest Game